iatebreakfast/ATLCHEAD00001/README.md

 Desired results:
 A file with the machine serial number is written to a local file.
-BGinfo64 is launched and applies data to the current users desktop.
+BGinfo64 is launched and applies data to the current users desktop wallpaper.
 Start Point-of-sale application.